kingeser/Be.Auto.Translator/Be.Auto.Translator.Google/README.md

 ## Notes
 Ensure that you handle exceptions properly when using the TranslateAsync method, as it can throw GoogleTranslateException for various errors.
-The LanguageUtils.GetCode method is assumed to be a utility method that returns the language code for the specified Language enum.

 The Translation class is assumed to have two properties: TranslatedText and OriginalText.